House panel delays historic Trump impeachment vote

 But Senate Majority Leader Mitch McConnell said late Thursday on Fox News, “There is zero chance the president will be removed from office.”
 He said he was hoping to have no GOP defections in the Senate trial next year.

-The Judiciary Committee session drew out over two days, with both sides appealing to Americans’ sense of history — Democrats describing a duty to stop what one called the president’s “constitutional crime spree” and Republicans decrying what one said was the “hot garbage’’ impeachment and what it means for the future of the country.
+The Judiciary Committee session drew out over two days, with both sides appealing to Americans’ sense of history in sharp, poignant and, at times, personal arguments for and against impeachment.
+Democrats described a duty to stop what one called the president’s “constitutional crime spree” and Republicans decried what one said was the “hot garbage’’ impeachment and what it means for the future of the country.

-As lawmakers dug in for the second day at the stately hearing room in the Capitol, Nadler, D-N.Y., immediately asked for a full reading of the two articles of impeachment against the president as TV cameras carried the live proceedings .
-Then came a long day of fights over amendments, primarily by Republicans trying to stop the impeachment.
-They were being rejected by Democrats along party lines.
+As lawmakers dug in for the second day at the stately hearing room in the Capitol, Nadler immediately asked for a full reading of the two articles of impeachment against the president as TV cameras carried the live proceedings .
+Then came a long day of fights over amendments.

-“The central issue of this impeachment is the corruption of our institutions that safeguard democracy by our president,” Nadler said.
-“We cannot tolerate a president subverting the fairness and integrity of our elections.”
+First up was an amendment from GOP Rep. Jim Jordan of Ohio, who tried to delete the first charge against Trump.
+“This amendment strikes article one because article one ignores the truth,” he declared.

+Rep. David Cicilline, D-R.I., argued there was “overwhelming evidence” that the president with his lawyer Rudy Giuliani, in pushing Ukraine to investigate rival Biden, was engaged in an abuse of power “to corrupt American elections.″

 ----

-Associated Press writers Laurie Kellman, Alan Fram, Padmananda Rama and David Eggert contributed to this report.
+Associated Press writers Laurie Kellman, Alan Fram, and Padmananda Rama contributed to this report.